The More We Bet, The More We Watch

 PASPA – Right or Wrong?

 Another interesting query was the recent developments around PASPA.
 The researchers sought the opinion of respondents whether the Supreme Court of the United States (SCOTUS) was right in its decision to cancel out the existing federal ban.

-Estimated 40% responded in the affirmative with 16% being firmly against and 44% arguing that they had no opinion of the matter or were not quite well-informed to provide an answer.
+An estimated 40% responded in the affirmative with 16% being firmly against and 44% arguing that they had no opinion of the matter or were not quite well-informed to provide an answer.

 The survey coincides with a popular opinion maintained by the American Gaming Association (AGA), an organization that champions the sports betting industry in the country, that legalizing sports betting would bring to higher viewership for all major leagues in the country.
 Some bodies, such as the NFL, will need to find new ways to boost an ailing viewership.

 As an example, the MLB could see its revenue related to increased viewership rise by $1.1 billion whereas the NBA would see $585 million in extra funds coming its way.
 As to the most grossing league out there, the NFL, the numbers would be even greater with an estimated uptick of $2.3 billion every year.